rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \end{figure}

-As illustrated in figure \ref{gatewaycount}, the number of gateways seems to have an effect on the per gateway transactions per second.
-However, the number of blocks validated around 16 for each gateway count, we believe this to be the effect of the shared resources between the nodes.
-When we then look at the total transactions per second of the network, we do see an increase in total TPS with a growing gateway count.
-We still expect this to grow linearly in the real world.
+As illustrated in figure \ref{gatewaycount}, the number of gateways seems to have some effect on the per gateway transactions per second.
+However, the number of blocks validated per transaction for each gateway is always 16.
+We believe the drop in TPS to be caused by the shared resources between the nodes in our test environment.
+When we look at the total transactions per second of the network, we do see an increase in total network TPS with a growing gateway count.
+We expect this to grow linearly in the real world, when resources do not have to be shared among gateways.

 ## Scalability in history size

-Another way in which EuroToken achieves scalability is by mitigation of the effect of a growing chain size using checkpointing.
-We claim that this allows the network to scale indefinitely as the personal chains of the users grow.
-In
+Another way in which EuroToken achieves scalability is by using checkpointing to mitigate the effect of a growing chain size.
+We claimed that this allows the network to scale indefinitely as the personal chains of the users grow.

-In order to validate this effect we set up a simulation where multiple users transacted up to 1000 transactions.
+In order to measure the real effect of checkpointing we set up a simulation where multiple users transacted until they had performed 1000 transactions on their chain.
 All users started with an empty chain and transact together at the same rate.
 This means that all the chains have the same length throughout the testing process.
 We measured both the time taken to validate a transaction, and the number of blocks validated.

 \begin{figure}[htp]
 \centering